 OHG Development: First surveyed by the PortBUG in August 2005, the O/H Greenway route is outlined in some detail at the DPTI Infrastructure website.
 It aims to directly connect The Port to the Adelaide City CBD via a low-stress, secure & convenient bike-way that avoids main roads, provides safe crossings when they are encountered & is accessible & enjoyable for all!
-Completion of sections of the Greenway closer to the CBD have been dependent on large road & rail projects such as the Torrens Junction Project at Bowden & the raised South Road bike & railway overpass at Croydon.
-It is anticipated that these will be complete by early 2018.
-Until so, detours will be in place to ensure bike route continuity between Port & the City CBD.
+Completion of sections of the Greenway closer to the CBD have been dependent on large road & rail projects – the Torrens Junction Project at Bowden & the raised South Road bike & railway overpass at Croydon.
+These will be completed in early 2018.

 To the East of Port Adelaide the route follows existing ‘railway boulevards’ running adjacent to the rail reserve (Day, Buller and Belmore Terraces are the best examples).
 All of these roads run more or less parallel to Port Road & some 100-150 metres away on the Northern side of the rail line.
 Greenway users will have easy access to the shopping and service precincts on Port Road.
 The route will also give easy access to several other local shopping, service & recreational areas along the way, including those at Queen & Rosetta Streets at Croydon, Woodville Road, Fussell Place at Alberton & new areas at St Clair and Bowden.
 The Greenway will assist in revitalising service & retail areas adjacent to several of the rail stations along the line.